knella92/SLAM-turtlebot3/turtlelib/README.md

       Design 2)
       Pros:
-         -Uses the input parameter uses const keyword to indicate that it will not be changed (immutable)
+         -Uses the input parameter uses const keyword to indicate that it will not be changed (immutable).

       Cons:
-         -Can't do anything to vec so you have to create and initialize a new struct, increasing computation time and memory usage
+         -Can't do anything to vec so you have to create and initialize a new struct, increasing computation time and memory usage.

       Design 3)